CropCraft: A Procedural World Generator for Robotic Simulation of Agricultural Tasks: Application

 \subsubsection{Real Data}

-To evaluate the accuracy of models trained on synthetic images, we collected two datasets of real images captured by robots in agricultural fields.
+To evaluate the accuracy of models trained on synthetic images, we used two datasets of real images captured by robots in agricultural fields.
 The first dataset comes from the ROSE \cite{avrin_design_2020} and ACRE \cite{bertoglio_design_2021, bertoglio_acre_2025} challenges, where autonomous weeding robots were benchmarked during real field campaigns.
 It consists of 1000 images collected in Montoldre, France, depicting maize plants together with several weed species, including \textit{Lolium perenne}, \textit{Sinapis arvensis}, \textit{Matricaria chamomilla}, and \textit{Chenopodium album}.
 An important point to note is that the weed species present in the real images are not the same as those used in the synthetic dataset, since these species are not yet available in CropCraft.
 The real images were acquired by three different robots, using different cameras, and across different years (2019, 2021, and 2022).
-Image resolutions vary across subsets, ranging from 1024×768 (lowest) to 5184×3456 (highest).
+Image resolutions vary across subsets, ranging from 1024x768 (lowest) to 5184x3456 (highest).
 All images were manually annotated with semantic segmentation labels distinguishing crop, weeds, and background.
 This dataset will hereafter be referred to as \textit{Real Montoldre}.
 Examples of these images are shown in Figure \ref{fig:real_examples}.

 To further test the generalization of our models, we also included another public dataset, namely the CropAndWeed dataset \cite{steininger_cropandweed_2023}.
 From this dataset, we selected only the maize images, which contain multiple weed species such as \textit{Portulaca oleracea}, \textit{Polygonum aviculare}, \textit{Sinapis arvensis}, \textit{Matricaria chamomilla}, and \textit{Chenopodium album}.
-A total of 1836 maize images were used, with a resolution of 960×544.
+A total of 1836 maize images were used, with a resolution of 960x544.
 This dataset is diverse in terms of lighting conditions, plant sizes, soil appearance, and weed densities.
 It will hereafter be referred to as \textit{Real Steininger}.

 The number of pixels per class in the three datasets is as follows (in millions): for the synthetic data, 2627M background, 191M crop, and 291M weed; for the \textit{Real Montoldre} dataset, 5177M background, 679M crop, and 219M weed; and for the \textit{Real Steininger} dataset, 3731M background, 75M crop, and 29M weed.